ChannyHong/ISREncoder/README.md

 3. Run FILENAME.py (caching script) to produce cache files.\

+The monolingual corpora cache files used in our study can be downloaded here:
 [mc_en.npy](___)\
 [mc_es.npy](___)\
 [mc_de.npy](___)\
 [mc_zh.npy](___)\
 [mc_ar.npy](___)\

-Producing NLI examples cache files\
+Producing a NLI examples cache file\

-1. \
+1. Download the XNLI \

+The NLI examples cache files used in our study can be downloaded here:
 [bse_en.npy](___)\
 [DEV.npy](___)\
 [TEST.npy](___)\